 IN AN EFFORT TO AVOID OVERLOADING THE SYSTEM, PLEASE DO NOT CONTACT YOUR CHILD’S SCHOOL OR THE POLICE DEPARTMENT

 4) During evacuation and reunification* situations, school personnel may ask students to call parents or guardians and advise them of their location.
 In these instances, a staff member will confirm that a parent or guardian is receiving the information.

 DO NOT CALL YOUR CHILD’S SCHOOL OR THE POLICE DEPARTMENT

 At any non-emergency time, if you need more Information on emergency preparedness, please contact your child’s school

-When you reach the designated site, there will be signs with this symbol and arrows to guide you to the reunification request area
+When you reach the designated site, there will be signs with the symbol below and arrows to guide you to the reunification request area.

 1) Once at the reunification request area, parents will be directed to one entry point where they will need to have photo I.D.
 We ask that only one parent or guardian enter the reunification site (school or alternate location).